AaronWard/covidify/README.md

 Usage: covidify run [OPTIONS]

 Options:
   --output TEXT   Folder to output data and reports [Default:
-                 /Users/$USER/Desktop/covidify-output/]
+                  /Users/award40/Desktop/covidify-output/]
-  --source TEXT  There are two datasources to choose from, John Hopkins github
+  --source TEXT   There are two datasources to choose from, John Hopkins
-                 repo or wikipedia -- options are git or wiki respectively [Default: git]
+                  github repo or wikipedia -- options are git or wiki respectively [Default: git] --country TEXT  Filter reports by a country
   --help          Show this message and exit.
 ```

 **Example Commands:**